 Gentianales Example Species

 - Dogbane – All parts of the plant are toxic.
-However, the hardened sap is used for chewing gum, and the Amerindians use the berries and roots for traditional medicine.
+However, the hardened sap is used for chewing gum, and the Amerindians use berries and roots for traditional medicine.
 The very sturdy bast fibers are also used by the aboriginal people for cordage.

 - Brazilian Jasmine – The Brazilian jasmine is a tropical vine commonly used as a houseplant.

 - Carolina jessamine – Carolina jessamine’s flowers, roots, and leaves are toxic.
 However, this plant is used as ornamental because of its glossy leaves and attractive blooms.

 - Swamp jessamine – Swamp jessamine is highly toxic.
 But, when used correctly, fresh rhizomes and roots are used in medicine.

 - Great yellow gentian – The western herb G. lutea is medicinal because of its physiological and pharmacological effects.
 It is also used to flavor herbal bitters and aperitifs.
 Also, the plants have an ornamental value.

 - Bottle gentian – The bottle gentian plant has ornamental value.

 - Rosy periwinkle – The rosy periwinkle is a popular ornamental plant in East Africa.
 It is also used in traditional medicine.

 - Bush rope – The tree’s bark is the source of Curare, which has several applications in modern medicine.